Oxford City Go Club

 Costs

 The club is affiliated to the British Go Association (BGA).
 We have no attendance charge.
-However, if you become a regular member, you will be expected to join the BGA, which has a relatively cheap subscription – 2008 annual subscriptions: full: £18; concessions: £11.
+However, if you become a regular member, and/or want to borrow books/equipment, you will be expected to join the BGA, which has a relatively cheap subscription – 2022 annual subscriptions: Full: £24; Concessions: £15; Student (online only): £10.

 Benefits

-• The club has its own equipment – boards (including 9x9, 13x13), stones, and clock.
+• The club has its own equipment – boards (including 9x9, 13x13), stones, and clocks.
 It also has a small library – members may borrow these books.

 • Members of the BGA get a number of benefits – check out the BGA Membership application page.
-These include issues of the British Go Journal, newsletter, and discounts on books, and equipment, bought from BGA Books.
+These include issues of the British Go Journal, newsletter, and discounts on books and equipment.

 • Free Teaching